Commercial pilot training in the UK and Europe

 The three types of pilot’s licence are:

-- A Private Pilot’s Licence (PPL) which allows you to fly for fun
+- A Private Pilot’s Licence (PPL) which allows you to fly for fun and/or during training.
+You may take non-fare-paying passengers.

-- A Commercial Pilot’s Licence (CPL) for low hours multi-crew and single-pilot operation
+- A Commercial Pilot’s Licence (CPL) for low hours multi-crew and single-pilot operation.

 - An Airline Transport Pilot’s Licence (ATPL) for experienced multi-crew commercial pilots.

 Licence names can be suffixed (A) for fixed wing aircraft or (H) for helicopters.
-There are slightly different licensing rules for fixed wing and helicopter pilots.
+There are slightly different licensing rules for fixed-wing and helicopter pilots.

 There is a fourth licence type, the Multi-Pilot Licence (MPL).
-This allows the holder to act as co-pilot on a specific multi-crew type of aircraft but is restricted to that purpose only.
+This allows the holder to act as a co-pilot on a specific multi-crew type of aircraft but is restricted to that purpose only.

-The EASA ATPL, CPL and PPL are European pilot’s licences, and are accepted at face value in all EU states.
+The EASA ATPL, CPL, and PPL are European pilot’s licences, and are accepted at face value in all EU states.

 Each route has its advantages and disadvantages and different licensing criteria apply to the two routes in terms of the specific training elements required and flying hours achieved.
 Although the routes are different the end licence is exactly the same.